Basic Freight Terms & Shipping Definitions

 Less than truckload (LTL): The type of freight shipping service for shipments that do not take up the full space in a cargo truck.
 Check out top less than truckload questions to see if it's right for you.

 National Motor Freight Classification (NMFC): Every commodity shipped via LTL is grouped by the National Motor Freight Transportation Association into one of 18 categories.
 Within those categories, the commodity is assigned a standard freight code called the National Motor Freight Classification (NMFC).
 This code, based on the product's "transportability," is used by carriers to determine the shipment's price.
 Transportability considers the commodity's density and value, ease of handling, stowability and liability of theft or damage.
 (Helpful tip: Use our freight density calculator to calculate your freight density now!)
 The lower the class, the lower the pricing; the higher the class, the higher the price.
 The NMFC also establishes minimum packaging requirements, claim and settlement processing, and the Uniform Straight Bill of Lading.

 Partial TL: A shipment that is bigger than less than truckload and smaller than a full truckload is considered partial truckload.
 It's usually at least 5,000 lbs. or uses six pallets.
 Because a partial TL shipment is transported by itself in a full trailer, it does not require a freight class to secure a rate.

 Reefer: A reefer is an enclosed refrigerated truck that helps protect perishable goods and other temperature-sensitive shipments from outside elements.

 Shipment insurance (also see carrier liability): The amount of compensation paid by the insurer to cover all or part of the cost of a shipment in case of loss, damage or delay.
-The monetary limit is based on the retail value of the goods being shipped, above and beyond the amount covered by the carrier's limits of liability.
+The monetary limit of freight insurance is based on the retail value of the goods being shipped, above and beyond the amount covered by the carrier's limits of liability.

 Transportation management system (TMS): A TMS is an all-in-one logistics platform that is used to streamline and simplify the daily operations of supply chain management.